X-Men: Days of Future Past

 Wouldn’t it be best to change the team name to X-Humans?

-A ‘loose canon.’
+Consider a ‘loose canon.’

 The exact origin of the nautical phrase is uncertain.
 It’s presumably sailor jargon for a canon breaking free of the rigging keeping it stationary.
 Imagine one hundred pounds of cast iron rolling about a storm beaten ship deck.